nawawy/reso_app/README.md

 - **Frontend Errors**:
   - If the frontend cannot connect to the backend, verify that the backend server is running and the fetch URL in `App.jsx` is correct.
   - Check the browser console for CORS-related errors and adjust the CORS settings in `main.py` if needed.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details (if applicable).